giovanniboscu/continuous-section-field/cuf/docs/how_to.md

 > This page is intended for a reader who already has a basic theoretical idea of the Carrera Unified Formulation (CUF), but does not yet know the CSF–CUF infrastructure.

-The objective is not to re-teach the whole CUF theory from the beginning.

 The objective is to show, in a clear order:

 1. **what structural problem is being modelled;**